What this route is arguing

 export SOUC_GPU_BIN="$(pwd)/artifacts/omega/souc-bin/souc-linux-x86_64-gpu"

-That is exactly why this route is useful.
-It demonstrates pressure.
-The GPU surface is valuable not only because it accelerates compute, but because it forces the language to reveal whether its honesty survives code generation and runtime contact.
+Kretikos is valuable not only because it accelerates compute, but because it forces the language to reveal whether its honesty survives contact with backend artifacts.